 A recent survey reveals that 73% of marketers believe that winning a customer’s attention today is much harder than it used to be a few years ago.
 That’s because so many vendors are fighting to win the attention of a similar professional audience on LinkedIn.

 In this article, we’ll look at LinkedIn lead-generation win rates and some helpful tips that will help you increase yours.
 Continue reading.

-Lead generation win rate is the number of leads that turn into paying customers divided by the total number of leads that were generated in the campaign.
+Lead generation win rate is the number of leads that turn into paying customers divided by the total number of leads generated in the campaign.
 So, for instance, in your previous campaign, you generated 100 leads.
 Out of the 100, 15 became paying customers.
-You can calculate win rate as follows:
+You can calculate the win rate as follows:

 15 x 100 = 15%

 Lead generation is all about creating new opportunities for your business, and the success of lead generation efforts will largely depend on your understanding of its nuances.
 The volume and quality of leads are important indicators to measure the effectiveness of your lead generation campaign and, more importantly, your sales team’s efficiency.

 Generally speaking, you want your win rate to be as high as possible.
 The higher your win rate, the more efficient your sales function is.
 A high win rate means that you’re successfully converting your leads into customers.
 If your win rate is low, you’re not generating enough leads, perhaps due to a poorly equipped sales team or an inefficient pipeline.

 Your sales team could need more training, or perhaps, your lead magnet isn’t strong enough.
 If none of these issues manifest, there’s something wrong with your sales process.
 Thankfully, there are several ways to aim higher and win more customers by adjusting your LinkedIn campaign (more on that later)!